Cheerful young White teacher in sweater, smiles in class with students at desks

 4. Prepare for ups and downs

 There are different stages of the school year, and this will prompt a range of emotions, especially during your first year.
 Early on you may feel excited and challenged by the new environment.
-But it is typical for new teachers to start to feel overwhelmed a couple of months into the school year.
+However, it is typical for new teachers to start to feel overwhelmed a couple of months into the school year.
 In addition to teaching, lesson planning, and grading assignments, there will be school activities, parent conferences, faculty meetings, training sessions, and other activities that you are expected to prepare for and participate in.

 As you approach the first winter break, don’t be surprised if you find yourself questioning your decision to teach.
 It’s part of the adjustment period.
 By the time you reach the second half of the school year, you will feel more settled, you’ll know better what to expect, and you’ll remember why you wanted to become a teacher in the first place.